Oklahoma Court Records

 How Long After Mediation is Divorce Final in Oklahoma?

-If parties in a divorce case voluntarily agree about divorce issues, the mediator will write the agreement and have the parties sign the agreement.
-The mediator will then present the agreement to the court for the judge’s signature.
-The agreement will form part of the divorce judgment that the court delivers.
+If parties in a divorce case voluntarily agree about divorce issues, the mediator writes the agreement and the parties sign the agreement.
+The mediator then presents the agreement to the court for the judge’s signature.
+The agreement forms part of the divorce judgment that the court delivers.
 Divorce is not final until the judge signs the agreement and delivers the final divorce decree.
 Oklahoma has a mandatory waiting period of 90 days in divorce cases where minors are involved.
 Cases that do involve minor children have a mandatory waiting period of 10 days.

 Are Divorce Records Public in Oklahoma?